JakeC007/JakeC007.github.io/_posts/2025-06-01-R-likert-env.md

 ### A Quick Reflection

 This was a good reminder that package environments matter.
-If you’re sharing code that other people might use, even casually, it’s worth capturing the package versions too. `renv` makes that pretty easy.
-I didn’t know that in 2021, but now I do.
+If you’re sharing code that other people might use, even casually, it’s worth capturing the package versions too.

+Packages deprecate functions or overhaul APIs.
+Dependency trees change and pull in new versions of libraries you never directly touched.
+Even minor updates to R itself or system-level libraries (like `libxml2`, `cairo`, or whatever your plotting package happens to lean on) can cause installs to fail or behavior to change.

+The result is that code you wrote in good faith, that definitely worked on your machine, slowly stops working anywhere else.
+Including your future machine.

+That’s why freezing environments matters.
+It’s not just about pinning versions of the big packages you use.
+It’s about capturing the whole dependency stack -- including the obscure helper packages that make everything go -- and being able to recreate it with minimal guesswork.

+If you're sharing code, even just for yourself, it’s worth freezing the environment.
+That way you’re not relying on luck and goodwill from CRAN to keep everything stable.

 [^1]: Ostensibly.
 There is great work by Dr. Margo Seltzer and her team on the limitations of code reproducibility.